svenkreiss/html5validator/vnujar/README.md

     Forces any *.xhtml or *.xht documents to be parsed using the HTML parser.

     default: [unset; XML parser is used for *.xhtml and *.xht documents]

+#### --also-check-css

+    Check CSS documents (in addition to checking HTML documents).

+    default: [unset; no documents are checked as CSS]

+#### --also-check-svg

+    Check SVG documents (in addition to checking HTML documents).

+    default: [unset; no documents are checked as SVG]

+#### --user-agent _USER_AGENT_

+    Specifies the value of the User-Agent request header to send when checking HTTPS/HTTP URLs.

+    default: "Validator.nu/LV"

 #### --no-langdetect